EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 __6.3.__ Any expenditure not approved by the Business Manager, Fringe Venue Manager (cf. 4.1 and 5.1) or President in advance shall be the liability of the person(s) making it.
 The President or Business Manager may waive this rule if the expenditure is adjudged (by them) to be in the long-term interests of the company.

-__6.4.__ The Business Manager shall be responsible for presenting a set of accounts audited by EUSA’s current auditor, together with a draft budget for the financial year, which shall then be subject to approval by the Committee.
+__6.4.__ The Business Manager shall be responsible for presenting a set of accounts audited by EUSA’s current auditor, together with a draft budget for the financial year, which shall then be subject to approval by the Committee and presented at the AGM.

 __6.5.__ The Alumni Liaison Officer is responsible for planning Alumni fundraising and the allocation of these funds, in conjunction with Friends of Bedlam (FOB), through the University of Edinburgh Alumni and Development Fund.
 Any application to the University of Edinburgh Alumni and Development Fund to access these funds must first receive the consent of the FOB committee.

 __6.6.__ Only the President, or their nominated representative shall make any application to the Development and Alumni fund on behalf of the EUTC.
 No application shall be made without the approval of the EUTC and FOB organisations.

+__6.7.__ It is the Treasurer’s responsibility to ensure the annual financial report is complete and submitted along with the society’s annual report.

 7.0.
 Meetings
 --------